JingruGong1023/MLE-AS-interview/Data_Science_Interview_Questions.md

 19. **What's the difference between K-means and KNN?**

 ​		KNN represents a supervised classification algorithm that will give new data points accordingly to the k number or the closest data points, while k-means clustering is an unsupervised clustering algorithm that gathers and groups data into k number of clusters.

-20. **How to choose K value in KNN**

-​		small k: complicate model, overfitting

-​		Large k: simple model, underfitting
+20.

 </br>